mendersoftware/mender-docs/01.Getting-started/03.Deploy-to-virtual-devices/docs.md

 mkdir /tmp/rootfs && sudo mount -t ext4 -o loop core-image-full-cmdline-vexpress-qemu.ext4 /tmp/rootfs/ && cat /tmp/rootfs/etc/mender/build_mender | grep IMAGE_ID | cut -f3 -d" "  && sudo umount /tmp/rootfs && rmdir /tmp/rootfs
 ```

 !!!
 All this command does is to look at the file `/etc/mender/build_mender` inside the root file system.
-It contains `IMAGE_ID` which is mapped to `Yocto ID`, however both will soon be renamed to Image ID.
+It contains `IMAGE_ID` which is mapped to `Yocto ID` (both will soon be renamed to Image ID).

 The output should look something like `core-image-full-cmdline-20161006122803`.